Heavenly Hiking with the Wolf Pack

 I was introduced to the sanctity of the soil by the emerging Wolf Pack, a group of women aged 46-75 who donned back packs and high expectations to venture out onto the trails of the Appalachian Mountains in search of fitness, friendship and adventure.
 Hiking two days a week we would enjoy easier trails on Tuesdays and tackle more strenuous ones on Saturdays.

 Five of us made up the initial Wolf Pack and while we were mostly novices we shared much in common–a love of nature, ability to hike four hours in mountainous terrain at a moderate pace, appropriate gear (hiking sticks, pack, shoes, etc.) and, above all, to be at ease with a substantially reduced level of modesty while on the trail.
 You see . . . there would be no commodes where we were going.
 Our inaugural hike would take us from Big Bald (at 5616 feet, one of the highest mountains in NC) south to Sam’s Gap, a trail that bordered Wolf Laurel on the north.
-This six-mile, three and one half hour trek would be along the Appalachian Trail, a thin ribbon of a path that stretched 2000 miles from Georgia to Maine.
+This six-mile, three- and one-half hour trek would be along the Appalachian Trail, a thin ribbon of a path that stretched 2000 miles from Georgia to Maine.
 Thru hikers—those who wore 40-pound packs and slept in the open or in lean-tos along the trail—would have hiked this section north but because it was our spring warm up, we decided to head south, a somewhat easier hike.

 Layered in clothes, we began at 8:30 a.m. on a crisp mid-May morning at the summit of Big Bald.
 There, the Appalachian Trail bisected Tennessee, to the north, and North Carolina, to the south.
 Since the State Forestry Service maintained grassy vegetation on the bald to a maximum level of 18 inches, we were able to enjoy a remarkable 360-degree panoramic view of the surrounding mountains—a simply breathtaking sight.